“Labor Omnia Vincit” McKay Law

 Lane Changes Into Motorcycles

-Failure to see motorcycles in blind spots drives many of these crashes.
+Failure to see motorcycles in blind spots causes many incidents.

 Rear-End Crashes